 To develop a successful team, leaders need to clearly communicate expectations to new employees from day one.
 Leaders can set their employees up for success by sharing their expectations around workday start and end times, lunch schedules, video calls and response times.

 In addition, it’s important that new employees know what is expected of them in their specific role.
 What should they accomplish in their first month on the job?
 What are the key priorities in their role?
 Leaders should also ask about employees’ expectations.
 By learning more about what an employee wants out of their new role, leaders can show they are taking an active interest in their employees’ careers and success at the company.

 Create a checklist that includes clear expectations and an overview of the typical workday, and have your leaders follow this list when onboarding a new employee to their department or team.

 Another big piece of the puzzle is training leaders to translate the company culture for their remote team members.
-Shawe noted that creating a culture that fosters true leadership is hard enough to do when you’re in the same office, and it becomes even more difficult the more remote employees you have.
+Shawe noted that creating a culture that fosters true leadership is hard enough to do when you’re in the same office, and becomes even more difficult the more remote employees you have.

-When Sutton started FlexJobs as a remote company, she was very diligent about considering how to translate the best traditional office elements and activities to a virtual environment.
+When Sutton started FlexJobs as a remote company, she was diligent about considering how to translate the best traditional office elements and activities to a virtual environment.
 She advised reaching out to employees regularly to engage in casual conversations like those that might happen spontaneously in a physical office.

 A little recognition can go a long way in keeping employees happy and retaining top talent.